- Politics and Social Issues»

 - Chris Christie's Political Views

-A look at the political views of current New Jersey governor and noted Rubio critic Chris Christie.
+A look at the political views of former New Jersey governor and noted Rubio critic Chris Christie.

 - Paul Ryan's Political Views